YottaDB/YDBDoc/ProgGuide/isv.rst

 .. note::
    See `Chapter 13: “Error Processing” <./errproc.html>`_ to learn about $ECODE's role in error processing.

 The list of codes in $ECODE start with a comma, and are seperated by commas.
 A code starts with "M", "U", or "Z", with the rest of it being numeric.
-"M" codes are assigned by MDC (MUMPS Development Committee), "U" by application (programmers), and "Z" codes by MUMPS implementors (in this case YottaDB).
+"M" codes are assigned by MDC (M Development Committee), "U" by application (programmers), and "Z" codes by M implementors (in this case YottaDB).

 An error always has a YottaDB specified code and many errors also have an ANSI Standard code.
 The complete list of standardized error codes can be referenced from the `Message and Recovery Procedures Reference Manual <https://docs.yottadb.com/MessageRecovery/index.html>`_ and onwards.